EVANBOI/Kahoot-Replicator-Major-Project/data.md

 The quizzes array stores various quizzes across different COMPSCI courses.
 Each index is defined by 3 properties; course, quizNumber and quizQuestions.
 QuizQuestions contains all the questions and answers of that particular quiz.
+Additionally, we can determine the number of points allocated to each question.